-As at the end of the year, non-current assets decreased to approximately HK\$304,990,000 (2017: HK\$398,250,000) due to impairment loss recognised on goodwill during the year.
-Current assets decreased due to the decrease in financial assets held for trading and the decrease in cash and cash equivalents.
-Total liabilities were decreased as the Group settled the consideration payable during the year.
+As at the end of the year, non-current assets decreased to approximately HK\$212,679,000 (2018: HK\$304,990,000) due to impairment loss recognised on goodwill and intangible assets during the year.
+Current assets increased due to the increase in accounts receivable.
+Total current liabilities were increased due to the increases in account payables and other payables.